Shida18719/vocabulary-log/README.md

   + I want my English vocabulary to have improved.

   + I want to learn new words and meaning faster and retain them in memory for easy recall.

+## Design Structure
+***
+This program was design with a simplistic strucrure, with clear and easy to follow instruction, that will allow user easily navigate across the program.

+The `tprint ascii art` uses both the standard and the random print to create an environment for fun way of learning, engaging the user and keeping user informed.

+## Wireframes

+A wireframe is not required due to the nature of the program using the terminal shell to display out.